Q. What is CDXZipStream™?

 Q. What are the limitations of the demo?

 to U.S. zip codes.
-The CDXRadius formula is limited to 50 miles in the demo.
+The CDXRadius formula is limited to 50 miles in the demo and

 Q. I'm ready to buy.
 What do I need to do to purchase CDXZipStream?

 You can also download the current basic or premium database using your CDX online account log-in received with your purchase.
 To access this download, click on the link in the “My Account” section of the explorer bar on the left hand side of the screen.
 Then click on the the link "Download Data Files" button and select your update.
-Our database is updated monthly and you can buy an update at any time by using this account log-in.
+Our database is updated monthly and you get a 1 year subscription to the updates with your purchase.